benomahony/benomahony.com/docs/datasophy/index.md

 ## Introduction: The Art of Data Wisdom

-- The data revolution: Opportunities and challenges.
+### The data revolution: Opportunities and challenges

-- What is Datasophy?
-A practical philosophy for using data effectively and responsibly.
+### What is Datasophy?
+A practical philosophy for using data effectively and responsibly

-- Why wisdom matters: Beyond technical skills to meaningful impact.
+### Why wisdom matters: Beyond technical skills to meaningful impact

-- How this book will help you master the art of data.--
+### How this book will help you master the art of data.--

+---

 ## Part I: The Foundations of Datasophy